Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 “If you have a strong purpose in life, you don’t have to be pushed.
 Your passion will drive you there.” – Roy T. Bennett

-“The two most important days in life are the day you born and the day you find out why.” – Mark Twain
+“The two most important days in life are the day you are born and the day you find out why.” – Mark Twain

 “By setting and pursuing goals, you have nothing to lose but a lot to gain.
 It has been scientifically proven that people who set goals are more fulfilled and positive about life.
 Having a purpose to wake up to each day will challenge us and give us meaning.” – Zoe McKey